A guide to revenue operations (RevOps)

 Step 2: Align

-Next, evaluate your analytics and revenue pipeline to make sure you have complete visibility into your company’s health.
-Restructure positions and hierarchies, as needed, to better suit the RevOps approach (e.g. everyone in operations, tools, and analyst roles fall underneath a single leader).
+Next, evaluate your analytics and revenue pipeline to ensure you have complete visibility into your company’s health.
+Restructure positions and hierarchies, as needed, to better suit the RevOps approach (e.g., everyone in operations, tools, and analyst roles falls underneath a single leader).

 Then make sure the tools your revenue-generating teams use are working for them.
-If not, you may need to conduct some research to invest in and provide the proper technologies and processes for a more effective, efficient operation.
-Once they’re bolstered by the right tools and processes for support, members of your RevOps team can begin working as a cohesive unit.
+If not, you should conduct some research to invest in and provide the proper technologies and processes for a more effective, efficient operation.
+Once bolstered by the right tools and processes for support, members of your RevOps team can begin working as a cohesive unit.

 Step 3: Follow up and optimize